Shepherds-Scribes/william-perkins/markdown/six-principles/revised/3-the-first-principle.md

   > Concerning therefore meat sacrificed to Idols, we know that an Idol is nothing in the world: and that there is none other God but one.
 3. He is Creator of all things.
   > Genesis 1:1
-  > In the beginning God created the heauen and the earth.
+  > In the beginning God created the heaven and the earth.
   > Hebrews 11:3
   > Through faith we understand, that the world was ordained by the word of God: so that the things which we see, are not made of things which did appear.
 4. He is governor of all things.